jerrymhuang/jerrymhuang/README.md

 ### Hi, I am Jerry (he/him). 👋

-🔭 I am Currently a Computational Science and Engineering Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).
+🔭 I am currently a Computational Science and Engineering Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).

 ✨ Primary research interest: Simulation-Based Inference, Computational Cognitive Modeling, and Bayesian Machine Learning.

-⚡ I lead the [Iris Collective](https://github.com/iris-collective), a creative research group for next-generation spatial intelligence in the built environment.
+⚡ I lead the [Iris Collective](https://github.com/iris-collective), a group for next-generation spatial intelligence in the built environment.

 📫 If you are interested in collaboration on any research and creative endeavors, please contact me by [mail](aca.jerryh@gmail.com).